 The painful truth about snowboarding beginnings

-The painful truth is that many beginners learn to snowboard in circumstances that are very prone to catching the edge – on flat slopes.
+Many beginners learn to snowboard in circumstances that are very prone to catching the edge – on flat slopes.

-- a bigger margin for error
+a bigger margin for error

-- board slides easier on a steeper slope
+the board slides easier on a steeper slope

-CASI QuickRide System
+CASI QuickRide system

 You can get familiar with QuickRide basic principles in this video.